webdriverio/expect-webdriverio/docs/API.md

 ### toHaveText

 Checks if element has a specific text.
+Can also be called with an array as parameter in the case where the element can have different texts.

 ##### Usage